samjammy/ashaabrizvi.github.io/index.md

 # About me

-I am a final year engineering student with an earnest passion in learning and working in data-driven environment and am seeking opportunities related to the same.
-A Passionate Data Geek with the will and desire to excel, curiosity to learn, and make the most of the opportunities that come my way.
+A Creative, Analytical, and Self-motivated Individual with having a strong inclination towards learning and working in a data-driven environment.

 ---